MichaelBell/tinyQV/README.md

 Writes have no delay cycles so 8 cycles + data (16 cycles total for a 32-bit write).
 Use Fast Read (0Bh) for reads, (note 66MHz limit).
 Gives 12 cycles preamble for read, 20 cycles total for a 32-bit read.

-My thought is that code execution is only supported from the flash, this potentially simplifies things a little and also removes the need for handling the PSRAM refresh every 8us in the case of long instruction sequences with no loads/stores/branches - all reads and writes to the PSRAM will be short.
+Code execution is only supported from the flash, this simplifies things a little and also removes the need for handling the PSRAM refresh every 8us in the case of long instruction sequences with no loads/stores/branches - all reads and writes to the PSRAM will be short.

-Overall this means that stores to RAM are likely to cost at least 20 SPI clocks = 5 minimum cost instructions, and loads 24 = 6 minimum cost instructions.
-So similar proportional cost as nanoV, but the baseline is 8x faster.

 ## Address map